awsdocs/amazon-vpc-user-guide/doc_source/working-with-vpcs.md

 + [describe\-subnets](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-subnets.html) \(AWS CLI\)
 + [Get\-EC2Subnet](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-EC2Subnet.html) \(AWS Tools for Windows PowerShell\)

-## Associating a secondary IPv4 CIDR block with your VPC<a name="add-ipv4-cidr"></a>
+## Associate a secondary IPv4 CIDR block with your VPC<a name="add-ipv4-cidr"></a>

 You can add another IPv4 CIDR block to your VPC\.
 Ensure that you have read the applicable [restrictions](VPC_Subnets.md#vpc-resize)\.

 After you've associated a CIDR block, the status goes to `associating`\.
 The CIDR block is ready to use when it's in the `associated` state\.

-The Amazon VPC Console provides the status of the request at the top of the page\.
+The Amazon Virtual Private Cloud Console provides the status of the request at the top of the page\.

 **To add a CIDR block to your VPC using the console**